pedal-edu/pedal/README.rst

                            "    __expr1__")

-Retrieving variables and expressions is another operation supported in Cait
+Retrieving variables, functions, and expressions is another operation supported in Cait

 .. code:: python